COMMON TRAFFIC SAFETY LAWS THAT MAY VARY BY STATE

-If you are moving from one state to another, or even passing through a state on a road trip, it is possible that driving laws will vary.
-If you are not aware of these laws, you may be at risk for a ticket or arrest if you commit a violation.
+If you are moving from one state to another, or even passing through a state on a road trip, driving laws may vary from state to state.
+If you are not aware of these laws, you may be at risk for a ticket or even arrest if you commit a violation.
 Here are some common traffic safety laws that may vary by state.

 Speed limits differ from state to state and even road to road.
 You must pay attention to the speed limit signs on the side of the road to avoid getting a ticket.

 The laws for receiving a DUI vary across the nation.
 Although the legal limit is a .08 percent blood-alcohol content in most states, some have a lesser offense for having a BAC of .04 percent, which an individual might achieve with just one drink.
-You must be cautious of these laws to avoid getting a serious charge.
+If you’re unsure of the law in your state, it’s best not to drive if you’ve been drinking at all in order to avoid a serious charge.

 Right on Red

 In many places in the United States, making a right turn at a red light is completely legal.
 In others, however, a right turn at a red light is illegal and can result in a fine for the driver as well as a charge for endangering other drivers on the road.
 You should be aware of the laws of the state you are in to keep yourself from getting this charge.

 If you are driving with a child, you always want that child to be safe.
 That might mean that you want to buckle your child in an adult seat belt, but this might be illegal in some states that have differing laws on the safety of a child passenger.
 Some states require booster seats or child seats for different ages, weights and heights.
 These laws must be checked before getting on the road with a child to avoid a fine.
 An excellent way to brush up on state laws and regulations is to use a DMV Practice test.
 You can use these tests to ensure your knowledge of driving laws is enough to keep you safe on the road in any state.